Norgate-AV/genlinx/README.md

 ## Configuration :gear:

+### Global

-A configuration file will be installed to `%USERPROFILE%\.config\genlinx\config.json` to assist in using genlinx.
+A global configuration file will be installed to `%USERPROFILE%\.config\genlinx\config.json` to assist in using genlinx.
+This file can be edited to change the default values for the commands options.

-Options passed by via the CLI will override the configuration file where applicable.
-However, additional include, module and library file paths passed via the CLI in relation to the `cfg` command will be appended to the corresponding path lists from the configuration file.
+If you would like to use a different location to store the global configuration file, you can set the `GENLINX_CONFIG_DIR` environment variable to the path of directory you would like to use.
+This directory must contain the `config.json` file.

 ```json
 {